rishithaNallakalva/Metaphoto_App/README.md

 ### Installing Dependencies

-Ensure all required packages and dependencies are installed by running:
+Ensured all required packages and dependencies are installed by running:
 ```
 npm install
 ```

 ### Running the Application

-Launch the application to build and open it in a web browser window:
+Launching the application to build and open it in a web browser window:
 ```
 npm start
 ```

 ### Backend Development

-1. Develop APIs using Node.js and Express.js to handle requests and serve data.
+1. Developing APIs using Node.js and Express.js to handle requests and serve data.
-2. Access JSON data from provided endpoints:
+2. Accessed JSON data from provided endpoints:
    - [Users Endpoint](https://jsonplaceholder.typicode.com/users)
    - [Photos Endpoint](https://jsonplaceholder.typicode.com/photos)
    - [Albums Endpoint](https://jsonplaceholder.typicode.com/albums)

 ### Cloning Web Repository to GitHub

-To clone a repository to your local machine or store your code on GitHub, follow these steps:
+To clone a repository to your local machine or store your code on GitHub, followed these steps:

 1. **Install Gitbash (Optional)**:
-   If you're on macOS and want to use Git Bash, you can install it using the following command in your Terminal:
+   I have developed in macOS and  to use Git Bash, I have installed it using the following command in your Terminal:
    ```
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```

 2. **Install Git**:
-   If Git is not already installed on your macOS system, you can install it using Homebrew.
-Run the following command in your Terminal:
+    Installed it using Homebrew.
+Ran the following command in your Terminal:
    ```
    brew install git
    ```

 3. **Clone the Repository**:
-   Once Git is installed, navigate to the directory where you want to clone the repository using the Terminal.
+   Once Git is installed, navigated to the directory where you want to clone the repository using the Terminal.
 Then, use the following command to clone the repository:
    ```
-   git clone <repository_url>
+   git clone <>
    ```

-4. **Pull Latest Changes**:
-   To pull the latest changes from the repository, navigate to the repository directory using the Terminal and run:
+4. **Pulled Latest Changes**:(Making it as best practice). used pulling the latest changes from the repository, navigated to the repository directory using the Terminal and run:
    ```
    git pull origin main
    ```

 5. **Commit Your Changes**:
-   After making changes to your local repository, you need to commit those changes.
-Navigate to the repository directory using the Terminal and run:
+   After making changes to  local repository, you need to commit those changes.
+Navigated to the repository directory using the Terminal and run:
    ```
    git add .
    git commit -m 'New UI changes for photo album page'